CenterForSpatialResearch/methods-in-spatial-research-sp2021/syllabus.md

 Couclelis, Helen.
 “People Manipulate Objects (but Cultivate Fields): Beyond the Raster-Vector Debate in GIS.”
 1992.

 *Review projects/precedent examples page.
 Pick out two-three examples each week to review thoroughly on your own.*

 Optional: Rankin, William.
 "Introduction Territory and the Mapping Sciences" in *After The Map: Cartography, Navigation, and the Transformation of Territory in the Twentieth Century*.
 Chicago: University of Chicago Press.
-2016.
+2016.  [available online via CLIO [here](https://clio.columbia.edu/catalog/12582759?counter=1)]

 ### Week 3 | Making Data From Observation & Sensing
 <!--